After cataract surgery, it’s important to be aware of what to do – and not do – during your recovery.

 - Do read and watch television normally.
 You may need to try old glasses to help with this until a visit to the optician, usually about six weeks after your operation.

 - Don't rub the eye or swim until your doctor says that it is safe to do so.

 - Don't play sports where you could get knocked in the eye until advised by your doctor that it is safe.

 Most patients recover very quickly after surgery and notice an improvement in their vision, often soon after they have removed the eye pad.
 The risk of complications is very small – around 1 in 10002.
 However it can take between 4-6 weeks to make a full recovery.

 Your surgeon and nurses will give you a helpful list of instructions to assist with your recovery after the operation.

 Driving after cataract surgery

-If you have cataracts in both eyes, or a cataract in one eye but the other eye is fine, you don’t need to tell the DVLA.
-You will need to have your eyesight checked after surgery, to make sure you’re ready to get back out onto the road4.
+If you have a cataract in one eye but the other eye is fine, you don’t need to tell the DVLA.
+However, you will need to have your eyesight checked after surgery to make sure you’re ready to get back out onto the road4.

-Read more about cataracts in our Consultant Q&A.
+You can read more about cataracts in our Consultant Q&A.